akai-keisanki/akai-keisanki/README.md

 For quick contact, Akai Keisanki's Discord username is <code>akaikeisanki</code>.
 Unclear or strange interactions will likely be blocked.

-For anything important related to courses, projects or communities of which he participates, contact is made through the intended means of communication.
+For anything important related to courses, projects or communities of which he participates, contact is made through the internally intended means of communication.